Intubation Procedure Overview with Practice Questions

 53. What are the contraindications of intubation?

-The only true contraindication is when the patient’s living will indicates their desire to not be intubated.
+The only true contraindication is if the patient has a living will or advance directive specifying that they do not wish to be intubated.

 54. What are the components of an endotracheal tube?

-An endotracheal tube is composed of a 15 mm adapter, pilot balloon, cuff, beveled tip, curved body with cm markings, radiopaque line, Murphy eye, and vocal cord line.
+An endotracheal tube consists of the following parts: 15 mm adapter, pilot balloon, cuff, beveled tip, curved body with cm markings, radiopaque line, Murphy eye, and vocal cord line.

 55. What is the 15 mm adapter?

-It’s an adapter that connects to common equipment such as the bag-valve-mask and the ventilator circuit.
+The 15 mm adapter connects the endotracheal tube to standard equipment such as a bag-valve-mask or the ventilator circuit.

 56. What is the pilot balloon?